 What to Expect on Your First Visit

-During your initial consultation, your doctor will take your history and conduct a comprehensive examination and evaluation of your problem and symptoms.
+During your initial consultation, your doctor will take your medical history and conduct a comprehensive examination and evaluation of your problem and symptoms.
 Specifically, your doctor will assess your injury or condition, including range of motion, swelling, muscle and soft tissue weaknesses, and any instability or abnormality present.
 He will want to know how severe your pain is and how it interferes with your daily activities or participation in sports.

 Your doctor will review any previous tests you had, discuss your injury or problem, make a diagnosis, and recommend treatment.
 If imaging studies are needed to help make a diagnosis, such as X-rays or an MRI, these may be performed in our office the same day.

 Some treatments may be performed in our office during your visit, while others may require a subsequent appointment.
-Your initial consultation is typically 15 to 30 minutes long, unless imaging services or treatment such as casting is required.

 The following list will help you prepare for your appointment at CSOG.
 Please take the time to plan ahead for your appointment so that you get the most out of your visit.